 INDOOR AIR QUALITY

 - Plants help improve your indoor air quality.
-There are many kinds of indoor plants, but a specific few have the best affects on the indoor air.
+There are many kinds of indoor plants, but a specific few have the best effects on the indoor air.
 Read more here.

-- Furniture contains toxic chemicals that affect your indoor air quality.
+- The furniture contains toxic chemicals that affect your indoor air quality.

 - Some candles contain harmful carcinogens that release toxins into the air when burned.
 Using soy candles or essential oils is a healthier and safer way to scent your home.